 QoS enables users to assign various grades of network service to different types of traffic, such as multi-media, video, protocol-specific, time critical, and file-backup traffic.
 Click the option QoS Priority Configuration from the Switch Management menu and then the following screen page appears.

 QoS Priority

-Priority Mode: Three options are available, Disabled, IEEE 802.1p, and DSCP.
+Priority Mode: Five options are available; these are Disabled, Port Based, IEEE 802.1p, DSCP, and VID.

 Queue Mode: Click the pull-down menu to select the Queue Mode, Strict or Weight.